 Have you ever thought about how every plastic toothbrush ever made still exists?
 That’s a shit ton of toothbrushes!
 Apparently, in the U.S. alone, we throw out a billion plastic toothbrushes every year.
 A billion.
 Every year.

 So, my first lower waste swap was for a bamboo toothbrush.
-I purchased a pack of The Green Root bamboo toothbrushes because after reading the reviews, it seemed like they had really soft bristles (I used to use “Extra Soft” toothbrushes when I was purchasing the plastic toothbrush type), plus I liked that they came in rainbow colors and were numbered so my husband and I can both use them (and not mix up our toothbrushes, because yeah, I’m a germaphobe).
-And while the bristles aren’t 100% recyclable (they’re made of 38% nylon), I figure it’s a huge difference from an entirely plastic-made toothbrush.
+I purchased a pack of bamboo toothbrushes (different than pictured because those are out of stock so I swapped to these) because after reading the reviews, it seemed like they had really soft bristles.
+And while the bristles aren’t 100% recyclable (they’re made of nylon), I figure it’s a huge difference from an entirely plastic-made toothbrush.

 My next swap?
 A menstrual cup.
 I was really hesitant about this swap and I’m not really sure why.
 I think it’s just such a change from what I’m used to and it takes more effort than just swapping from one toothbrush to another.
 I honestly haven’t started using it yet (because hello surprise pregnancy!), but my cup has been boiled and is ready to go for whenever I start my next cycle!